 Preserve Butler’s literary legacy by encouraging the teaching of her works in the academy and other acts of scholarly engagement

 Create a space for the critical and cultural engagement of Butler’s work across all disciplines and boundaries, invite conversation and collaboration between academics and independent scholars

 Create a newsletter highlighting work on Octavia E. Butler, Speculative Fiction by writers of color and Afrofuturism

 Provide a resource for those teaching Butler’s work

 Award a book scholarship to students working on Octavia E. Butler

-Tarshia L. Stanley is associate professor and chair in the English department at Spelman College.
+Tarshia L. Stanley is Dean of the School of Humanities, Arts, and Sciences and Associate Professor of English at St. Catherine University in St. Paul, MN.
 She teaches courses in film and media studies particularly as it pertains to images of women of African descent.
-She has authored several articles critiquing Black women in African, African American, and Caribbean cinema as well as Black female iconography in American popular culture and literature.
+She has authored articles critiquing Black women in African, African American, and Caribbean cinema as well as Black female iconography in American popular culture and literature.
+Stanley has edited a forthcoming volume for the Modern Language Association’s teaching series entitled Approaches to Teaching the Works of Octavia E. Butler in the Academy.
 She received the A.B. from Duke University and the MA and Ph.D. from the University of Florida where she was a McKnight Doctoral Fellow.